funkybooboo/insighthub/packages/server/docs/quick-start.md

 # Quick Start Guide

-Get up and running with InsightHub server in 5 minutes.
+Get up and running with InsightHub Flask server in 5 minutes.

 ## Prerequisites

 - Python 3.11+
 - Poetry (package manager)
 - Docker (for integration tests and production)
+- Node.js 18+ (for frontend development)

 ## Installation